TrellixVulnTeam/swahilipython_SCMU/Doc/library/audioop.rst

 .. function:: tostereo(fragment, width, lfactor, rfactor)

-   Generate a stereo fragment from a mono fragment.
-Each pair of samples in the stereo fragment are computed from the mono sample, whereby left channel samples are multiplied by *lfactor* and right channel samples by *rfactor*.
+   Generate a stereo fragment kutoka a mono fragment.
+Each pair of samples in the stereo fragment are computed kutoka the mono sample, whereby left channel samples are multiplied by *lfactor* and right channel samples by *rfactor*.